Strange metal in the doped Hubbard model via percolation

 \section{Discussion and Outlook}

-The simple first analysis of the transport properties of the model in the previous section yields clear non-Fermi-liquid properties indicative of a strange metal.
-The optical conductivity has power-law form, $\sigma(\omega) \sim \abs{\omega}^{-2/3}$, and the dc resistivity is found to be linear-in-$T$ with doping-dependent slope that takes its maximum value at the critical doping $p_c\approx 0.1854$, all of which are consistent the phenomenology of the cuprates.
+The simple first analysis of the transport properties of the model in the previous section yields clear non-Fermi-liquid properties.
+The leading contribution to the optical conductivity has power-law form $\sigma(\omega) \sim \abs{\omega}^{-\gamma}$ with $\gamma = 2/3$, and the dc resistivity is found to be linear-in-$T$ with doping-dependent slope that takes its maximum value at a well-defined critical doping $p_c$ depending on the lattice geometry.
 Interestingly, these behaviors are found to arise from different sectors of the model.
-For zero and non-zero frequency different contributions to the self-energies dominate, so although all terms in the model action result from implementing a single principle---a classical percolation transition---particular anomalous properties characteristic of the strange metal phase do not all arise from the same microscopic processes.
+For zero and nonzero frequency, different contributions to the self-energies dominate, so although all terms in the model action result from implementing a single principle---a classical percolation transition---particular anomalous properties characteristic of the strange metal phase do not all arise from the same microscopic processes.
 The dc properties arise from the Gaussian sector of the theory, with the corresponding cluster interaction term related to the shifting of single clusters, while the optical properties arise from the cubic sector, describing the merging and dividing of clusters.